It is an American pastime and constitutional right to exercise free speech on public sidewalks.

-In March of 2015, the U.S. District Court for the Western District of Pennsylvania refused to halt the unfair law and partially dismissed the lawsuit.
+In March 2015, the U.S. District Court for the Western District of Pennsylvania refused to halt the unfair law and partially dismissed the lawsuit.
 So, ADF attorneys appealed the decision to the U.S. Court of Appeals for the Third Circuit.

-The Third Circuit said in June of 2016 that the lower court had failed to follow Supreme Court precedent.
+The Third Circuit said in June 2016 that the lower court had failed to follow Supreme Court precedent.
 The court even said in its opinion that the Pittsburgh law “imposes the same kind of burden on speech” as the Massachusetts law struck down by the Supreme Court in McCullen.

 Despite this, the lower court issued another ruling upholding Pittsburgh’s anti-free speech zones in November 2017.